Planning interventions in a controlled pandemic: the COVID-19 case

-\begin{remark} The shifted exponential distribution is interesting because it can represent a system in which: i) an exponentially weighted moving average (with parameter $\delta$) is used to estimate the current trend of the epidemiological curve, smoothing out the noise of daily measurements; ii) some fixed delay $d$ is introduced before the control becomes effective.
+The shifted exponential distribution can represent a system where: i) an exponentially weighted moving average (with parameter $\delta$) is used to estimate the current trend of the epidemiological curve, ii) some fixed delay $d$ is introduced before the control becomes effective.
 Our results suggest that system stability is crucially tied (by a factor between 1 and $\pi/2$ that depends on $\delta$) to the mean sojourn time $1/\gamma$ in the infectious state.
-If $d$ is too larger with respect to $1/\gamma$, the control based on the force of infection is prone to instability. \end{remark}
+If $d$ is too large with respect to $1/\gamma$, the control based on the force of infection is prone to instability.